vwt-digital/dynamic-data-manipulation-api/README.md

 ##### Field mapping
 It is possible to create a custom field mapping for each schema's property with the optional extension `x-target-field`.
 This can come in handy if a `POST` or `PUT` request has been specified, where all posted fields must be specifically assigned to a nested object within the database.
-The optional extension is only implemented on `PUT` and `POST` routes.
+If not specified, the API will retrieve the value based on the schema location.

 With the following example, the posted data will be translated to a nested dictionary as shown below.